alexlwn123/DataMiningProject/README.md

 #### <a name="Alg"></a>*Algorithm Description**

 #### <a name="Intro"></a>**Problem Introduction**
+We want to identify communities of highly connected authors and also predict if an author is within one of these communities.
+Additionally, we want to be able to predict if an author is within a specified highly connected community with 3 or greater neighbors.
 #### <a name="Dataset"></a>**Problem Introduction**

 ![Data Visualization](images/plot.pdf)
+Our dataset has 5,242 nodes and 28,980 edges, and this dataset describes a collaboration network.
+In the dataset, a node/vertex represents an author and an edge represents a coauthorship between two authors.

 ## <a name="Experiment"></a>**Experiment**
 ## <a name="Results"></a>**Results**